3mdeb/news-and-ideas/blog/content/post/2021-12-14-secure-jtag-on-imx-soc.md

 Warn : Invalid ACK 0x7 in JTAG-DP transaction
 ```

-JTAG access is disabled now if you do not have a file with correct response key.
+JTAG access is disabled now if you do not have a file with the correct response
-In OpenOCD output, we can see that debugger sees challenge key but cannot
+key.
+In OpenOCD output, we can see that debugger sees the challenge key but
-authenticate and connect to the SoC.
+cannot authenticate and connect to the SoC.

 ### Using U-boot